 Federal Court.
 Should Minister have put Applicant on notice he would reconsider delegate's findings?
 Does Direction 79: treat visa refusals as inappropriate in a case where the “character concerns” of the visa applicant present no risk to the Australian community; allow decision-makers to treat the expectations of the Australian community as the decisive consideration?
 Are those expectations the Minister's conception of what such expectations are?
 Is a reasonable time to the making of a decision implied into ss 65 or 501?
 If so, how is it calculated?
 Was a delay of more than 3 years unreasonable?
 If so, did detention become unlawful from the time of implied deadline onwards?
-With respect, although FCA said that counsel for Applicant could not point to any case where a court had ever ordered the grant of a visa, HCA has done that before.

 The questions to the Federal Court (FCA) were as follows: